awesomerank/awesomerank.github.io/lists/EbookFoundation/free-programming-books.md

 ### Programming Playgrounds
 + [Free Programming Playgrounds](https://github.com/EbookFoundation/free-programming-books/blob/master//free-programming-playgrounds.md)

+## License
+Each file included in this repository is licensed under the [CC BY License](https://github.com/EbookFoundation/free-programming-books/blob/master//LICENSE.md).
 ---
 <p align="center">
 	This list is a copy of <a href="https://github.com/EbookFoundation/free-programming-books">EbookFoundation/free-programming-books</a> with ranks